birgire/wpse-playlist/README.md

 0.0.8 (2015-08-02)

-    - Fixed: Issue #7 by using true/false instead of 1/0 (Probs: @X-PRESSIVE)
+    - Fixed: Issue #7 by using true/false instead of 1/0 (Props: @X-PRESSIVE)

 0.0.7 (2015-03-08)